bonino97/erk-challenge/README.md

 ## ToDo

+- Improves UX/UI to be more professional
+- Improve responsive design
 - Implement loading states across the application.
 - Handle errors gracefully and inform the user accordingly.
 - Add tests to ensure reliability and prevent regressions.